opentdf/client-react-native/CONTRIBUTING.md

 ```sh
 yarn test
 ```
-To edit the Objective-C files, open `example/ios/MobileSdkReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-opentdf`.
+To edit the Objective-C files, open `example/ios/ReactNativeOpenTDFExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-opentdf`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `mobilesdkreactnative` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeopentdf` under `Android`.
 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: